-HC 450: Health Care Finance 4.0 units - 60 hours
+HC 450: Health Care Finance

 The focus of this course is an understanding of the Health Care Practitioner's role in revenue cycle management as well as the rules and regulations that apply to insurance and reimbursement.
 A grade of "C" or higher is required to pass this course.